Zhu-astor/GAN-Remove-image-reflection/README.md

 Basically i used Pix2pix model to run this mission.I will try more model for comparing accuracy later.

+### About
+Use generator to generate new picture with nonreflection.
+And discriminator will check authenticity.

+- Original(Real Reflection Picture)
+- Condition(Real NonReflectuon Picture)
+- Generated(Fake NonReflection Picture)
+  > producted by generator

 ### Result
 If you use my code.You may get some result like this.